Skip to content

 Whatever lines of communication you have for remote work, keep them active and be responsive through them if your employees have questions.
 It’s also worthwhile being proactive in sharing employee feedback upwards to leaders and decision makers.

-Effective change means involving your people
+Communicating change effectively means involving your people

 Whether your workforce is remote, in the office, or split between the two, even the best-laid plans need as many people as possible on board.
 If your employees feel part of any change taking place, with their opinions welcomed and their input valued, they can become your greatest ambassadors.